Free-by-cyclic groups are conjugacy separable: Introduction

 As before, we prove \cref{main2} by constructing virtually free quotients via vertex fillings.
 This time, we need good control over the orders and the pairwise intersections of cyclic subgroups in the image of the vertex groups.
 In the case that the vertex groups split as products $\mathbb{F}_v \times \Z$, we can use strong command of the fibre $F_v$ as in the previous arguments.

 We are not able to prove command for all free-by-cyclic groups with unipotent and polynomially growing monodromies, however we show the following, which might be of independent interest:

-\begin{propx} Let $G$ be a free-by-cyclic group with unipotent and polynomially growing monodromy.
+\begin{propx} Let $G$ be a \{finitely generated free\}-by-cyclic group with unipotent and polynomially growing monodromy.
 Let $S\subseteq G$ be a collection of non-trivial elements and let $g,h \in G$ be such that $\langle g \rangle \cap \langle h \rangle = 1$ or $[g,h] \neq 1$.
 There exists $N = N(S)$ such that for every prime $p>N$ there is a $p$-periodic quotient of $G$ such that the image of each element of $S$ is non-trivial and the cyclic subgroups generated by $g$ and $h$ have trivial intersection. \end{propx}

-The key tool for proving \cref{prop} is the observation that any free-by-cyclic group with unipotent and polynomially growing monodromy is residually torsion-free nilpotent, and thus residually $p$-finite for every prime $p$.
+The key tool for proving \cref{prop} is the observation that any \{finitely generated free\}-by-cyclic group with unipotent and polynomially growing monodromy is residually torsion-free nilpotent, and thus residually $p$-finite for every prime $p$.
 We note that it is known that free-by-cyclic groups are \emph{virtually} residually $p$-finite for every prime $p$ by \cite[Corollary~4.32]{AschenbrennerFriedl2013}.

 \cref{prop} differs from strong command in that we are no longer able to prescribe arbitrary divisors to the orders of the images of element in our independent set.
 This proposition is therefore not suitable for the linear growth case, but it is good enough for the inductive step.
 This fits into a typical pattern, starting with \cite{Macura2002}, where the linear growth and the superlinear growth cases requires substantially different techniques, the latter case being less pathological.